If you had to describe yourself in one word, what would it be?

 I suspect most people know this.
 But all the same, it’s surprising how venomous some people can be about the issue!

 Personally, I try not to place too much importance on specific language.
 If I’m on a sinking ship, I won’t care whether I’m handed a ‘lifejacket’ or a ‘buoyancy aid’.
 I’d be slightly more interested in not drowning.

-That said, adjectives/descriptors/labels (depending on your opinion) do seem to me like a necessary evil.
+That said, adjectives and descriptors do seem to me like a necessary evil.
 There are as many different kinds of autism as there are autistic people, so we do need extra language to differentiate between them.